hellonuzzle/bluetooth-fct/Readme.md

 ### Need updates in Nordic MCP to accomplish
 * Automated BT scan and connection.
 Want to be able to specify a BT device 'name' (or even more details like a advertising profile) and scan for any addresses reporting that name.
 Then, connect based on criteria (strongest RSSI, never connected before, etc)

+# Installation
+## Composer - Add To Your project
+Run the following composer command in your project:

+>composer require alzander/bluetooth-fct:dev-master

+## Create Test Directory/Structure
+* Copy the /vendor/alzander/bluetooth-fct/bin/bluetooth-fct file (or whole directory) to where you'll create your test suite
+* Edit the bluetooth-fct file and update the autoload paths to point to your /vendor/autoload.php file
+* Create your tests, as below.

 # Running Tests
 The bluetooth-fct php script starts and runs tests.
 It expects the following sub-directory structure: